frederic-perez/AmE-dictionary/data/dictionary.md

 __retelling__
 __retention__
 __rethoric__ _n_ :two::mega::hammer:
+__reticent__ _adj_ :astonished: Unwilling to speak; reserved; taciturn, uncommunicative: _She was reticent to answer our questions._ Not to be confused with: reluctant: disinclined; unwilling to act: _She’s reluctant to report him to the police._
 __reticular__
 __reticulation__ _n_ Arrangement in the form of a network, as for decoration.
 __retinue__ _n_ :six: (retinues) The retainers or attendants accompanying a high-ranking person. :es: séquito, comitiva _The Duc d’Orleans had a total retinue of over sixty._